cybertekjoe/Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the [Install-Elk.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/install-elk.yml) file to __the Ansible folder__.
-- Copy the __[Install-Elk.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/install-elk.yml)__ file to __the Ansible folder__.
+- Copy the [hosts](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/hosts) file to __the Ansible folder__.

-- Update the __hosts__ file to include this statement under the webersver section
+- The __hosts__ file includes this section below the webersver section including the python3 in the elk group
   - [elk]
   - 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

+- copy the [filebeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat.yml), [filebeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat-configuration.yml), [metricbeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat.yml), and [metricbeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat-configuration.yml), files to the Ansible folder

+- Run the playbooks:
+  - First the install-elk.yml: run "ansible-playbook install-elk.yml"
-- copy the filebeat
+  - Then the filebeat and metric beat playbooks
+    - run "ansible-playbook filebeat.yml"
+    - run "ansible-playbook metricbeat.yml"

-- Run the playbook, and navigate to http://(your-elk-server-ip):5601/app/kibana to check that the installation worked as expected.
+- Navigate to http://(your-elk-server-ip):5601/app/kibana to check that the installation worked as expected.

 Copy the Ansible ELK Installation and VM Configuration Run the playbook using this command : ansible-playbook install-elk.yml